antonyni/antony-portfolio/README.md

 - changed color and added name/design choice
 - changed dark mode icon to lightbulb from react icons
 - made resume button graphic
+- added descriptions and icons for social media with mouse pointer change
+- added centering to description

 v.01
 - boiler plate code for react and tailwind created